telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/import-and-export-data/bind-to-data-source.md

 ## Known Issues

 * Records cannot be edited after sorting the sheet.
-* The data of the DataSource the Spreadsheet will be bound to should contain data items.
-Binding to a DataSource with an empty data will lead to undesired side effects.
+* The data of the DataSource to which the Spreadsheet will be bound has to contain data items.
+Binding the widget to a DataSource with empty data leads to undesired side effects.

 ## See Also